 And this 46 is equal to the first half of the periodic table.
 In nature, however, there are a total of 92 elements (92 = 46 x 2).

-Dr. Robert Moon was inspired by his research by Johannes Kepler’s concept of the solar system, described in the work “Mysterium Cosmographicum”.
+Dr. Robert Moon was inspired by his research of Johannes Kepler’s concept of the solar system, described in the work “Mysterium Cosmographicum”.

 Thus, numerical harmony in the solar system was discovered.
 This harmony also translates into the musical harmony of the so-called planets – the harmony of spheres, i.e. the concept of Pythagoras, who believed that each planet in its orbit travels makes pleasant sounds, which we cannot hear, however.
 As you already know, he was right, and these sounds are made by the magnetic field of each planet.